 The Forgotten God

-There is another disturbing element to this, even when I bring this to the attention of others, the common reaction is that its not important, this could be just a natural reaction for someone when finding out that the Bible they have trusted all their lives is a Bible that has been changed and impure.
-This could be a shock to their senses and they try and find the least painful solution, usually “it’s not important” or “it doesn’t really change anything” instead of “let me look into this” but according to Jesus, it does make a difference, I’m certain He had a good reason for including His God and His Father’s proper name thousands of times.
-I do understand that sometimes a name refers to character or a reputation but mostly, as a proper name for correct identification in communication.
+There is another disturbing element to this, even when I bring this to the attention of others, the common reaction is that its not important, this could be just a natural reaction for someone when finding out that the Bible they have trusted all their lives is a Bible that has been altered and is impure.
+This could be a shock to their senses and they try and find the least painful solution, usually “it’s not important” or “it doesn’t really change anything” instead of “let me look into this” but according to Christ Jesus, it does make a difference, I’m certain He had a good reason for including His God and His Father’s proper name 6747 times, just in the Old Testament.
+I do understand that sometimes a name refers to character or a reputation but mostly, as a proper name for correct identification in communication with others.

-Not only is the name of God forgotten but also, within most of the Christian
+Not only is the name of God forgotten but also, within most of the current Christian

-communities His glory has been confused by Satan's deception, of a non-
+communities His glory has been confused by way of Satan's deception, by introducing

-Many thanks to the JP Green Interlinear Bible, we have the opportunity to praise God by name and to gain a better understand what God is telling us.
-We get a clearer, truer picture of what is Biblical and what is from the world, this is most important because the truth has no substitute; everything is according to God’s word.
+Many thanks to the JP Green Interlinear Bible, we have the opportunity to praise God by name and to gain better understand of what God is telling us.
+We can obtain a clearer, truer picture of what is Biblical and what is from the world, this is always most important because the truth has no substitute; everything is according to God’s word.
 With so many Bible versions available, it is difficult to trust what is written in the common Bibles.
-To me, it is so important to read this manual, the way it was intended to be read.
+To me, it is so important to read this manual, the way Christ intended to be read.
 There are other things besides God’s name that are different in the common Bibles from the original text, which I am continually discovering.
 Having the ability to read God’s word as pure as possible is a blessing and a compelling revelation for me.
-The truth is such a lovely thing to behold.
+The truth is such a lovely thing to behold and cherish.

 Interlinear Bible Info.

-The JP Green Interlinear Bible, contains the Hebrew and the Greek and wasn't available until after 1976, which is an important factor in why the Christian community are so naive to the original use of God's personal name.
-The Aramaic Text was available but one needed the knowledge to read it.
-Another possible factor why God's name was kept so hidden was that most Interlinear Bibles, do not contain the Old Testament, and the one that did was very large, heavy and with very small type, making it uncomfortable carry around or to read, so it wasn't generally used unless there is something one wanted to research and it remains that way now.
+The JP Green Interlinear Bible, contains the Hebrew and the Greek, this Bible wasn't available until after 1976, which is an important factor in why the Christian community is so naive to the original use of God's personal name.
+The Aramaic Text (Hebrew text) was available in the past but one needed the knowledge to read it.
+Another possible factor why God's name was kept so hidden was that most Interlinear Bibles, do not contain the Old Testament, and the one available printing is very large, heavy and with very small type, making it uncomfortable to carry and difficult to read, so it wasn't generally used unless there is something one wanted to research and it remains that way.
 It is generally a shelf item and most people that study a common Bible never look at one of these heavy weights that may require special glasses to read.
 So the result is, we read only what has been presented to us, or what we are accustom to reading, which unfortunately, is not as it was originally written.
-I am compelled to mention, the rewards of reading the Bible, as it was originally written, it is most overpowering and eye opening.
-This same Interlinear Bible is also available in a four volume set, that are much smaller and has much larger type, but still not portable because the Bible is divided into 4 volumes.
+I am compelled to mention, the rewards of reading the Bible, as it was originally written, is most overpowering and an eye opening experience.
+This same Interlinear Bible is now also available in a four volume set, that are much smaller and has much larger type, but still not transportable because the Bible is divided into 4 volumes.

-For those who are not familiar with this JP Green Interlinear Bible, it contains the Hebrew, the Greek text, "a" direct translation (according to the translator), of each word below each word, with the Strong’s Concordance number above each word and in the left hand column, a literal translation, which for the most part, corrects for grammar.
-The important element with having the Hebrew or Greek available, is that if one has a question concerning an interpretation or translation of a word or sentence, they can look it up via the number system supplied, in the Strong’s Exhaustive Concordance, which has in addition to a list of where each word is used in the KJV Bible, a dictionary with the many English meanings to each Hebrew and Greek word that can be used.
+For those who are not familiar with this JP Green Interlinear Bible, it contains the Hebrew and the Greek text, a direct translation (according to the translator) below each word, and above each Hebrew word, the Strong’s Concordance number, then in the left hand column, a literal translation, which for the most part, corrects for grammar.
+The important element with having the Hebrew or Greek available, is that if one has a question concerning an interpretation or translation of a word or sentence, they can look it up via the number system supplied in the Strong’s Exhaustive Concordance, which has in addition to a list of where each word is used in the KJV Bible, a dictionary part with the many English meanings to each Hebrew and Greek word that could be used.
 One doesn’t have to know how to read Greek or Hebrew, just the ability to read and use the Strong’s Concordance.
-If you want to read the Bible, as close to the original as possible, this is the way, it does make a difference.
+If you want to read the Bible, as close to the original as possible is the way, it does make a difference.
 I also need to mention that the Greek and Hebrew supplied in the JP Green Interlinear Bible are the same used by the translators of the King James Version and many other Bible versions.
-Another convenience is that it eliminates the old English, which can be confusing for some readers.
+Another convenience is that this JP Green Literal Translation eliminates the old English, which can be confusing for some readers.